ilshookim/dfiles/README.md

 $ docker build -t dfiles .

-Line 30 of bin/server.dart causes the server to exit as soon as it is ready to listen for requests.
+src/server.dart causes the server to exit as soon as it is ready to listen for requests.

 $ docker run -d -it -p 8088:8088 --name dfiles dfiles